 A batch of already cooked carrot dogs can be left in the fridge to marinade further in the cooking juices for up to 4 days.
 Reheat the carrot dogs on the BBQ to boost the flavours further and achieve some lovely authentic grill lines!
 Or simply reheat by simmering in a pan of veggie stock for a quick nutritious lunch.

-If you have kids this recipe is ideal for some supervised summer holiday cooking while at the same time demonstrating to kids that veggies are incredibly versatile and tasty.
+If you have kids this recipe is ideal for some supervised summer holiday cooking while at the same time demonstrating to kids that veggies are incredibly versatile, creative and tasty.

 How to easily prepare vegan carrot hotdogs: